josdejong/jsoneditor/docs/api.md

   > results in JSONEditor breaking because the format of the Ajv errors differs
   > from what is expected.

+- `{Function} getValidationErrors ()`

+    This function returns a promise that will resolve a array with the latest validation errors.

 - `{function} onChange()`

   Set a callback function triggered when the contents of the JSONEditor change.